systematics78/aws_data_ai_pipeline/03_athena_querying.md

 Step 2: Set the Results Location
 In the Athena Console, go to "Settings" → set:
-Query result location: s3://bayer-athena-results/
+`Query result location: s3://bayer-athena-results/`

 Or via CLI:
-aws athena update-work-group \
+<pre>aws athena update-work-group \
   --work-group primary \
-  --configuration-updates '{"ResultConfigurationUpdates":{"OutputLocation":"s3://bayer-athena-results/"}}'
+  --configuration-updates '{"ResultConfigurationUpdates":{"OutputLocation":"s3://bayer-athena-results/"}}</pre>

 Step 3: Test a Query
 Run a query on a Glue/LF-governed table: